 Options traders are always concerned with risk and reward, seeking the right balance to optimize their profits while minimizing risk.

-David Jaffee of BestStockStrategy.com has taught more than 1,500 students how to earn money by selling option premium.
+David Jaffee of BestStockStrategy.com has taught more than 1,500 students how to trade options the right way, while reducing risk.

 However, if you have a higher risk tolerance, you might consider swing trading.